mohamedboubaker/GPS-Tracker/README.md

 In the third phase, the firmware that was initially developed during the POC stage was further refined to fit the new custom PCB and enhanced to become more reliable.

+## 1.4 Possible use-cases
+This GPS tracker could be installed in many vehicle types, for example:

+- Scooter GPS tracker
+- Electric bike GPS tracker
+- Tractor GPS tracker
+- Jet Ski GPS tracker
+- Forklift GPS tracker
+- Container GPS tracker
+- GPS tracker for appliances
+- GPS tracker for lown mower
+- General black box GPS tracker

+It can also be extended for other use-cases other than vehicles, for example:
+- GPS tracker for kids shoes
+- GPS tracker with voice recorder
+- Horse GPS tracker, i.e, GPS tracker for horses.
+- GPS tracker for rental equipment
+- SIM card  canbe droped in favor of lora or sigfox which means it will become a lora GPS tracker or Sigfox GPS tracker
+- SIM808 can be changed with a 5g chip to make it a 5g GPS tracker
+- GPS tracker with panic button that can be used for for safety applications

+Since the PCB exposes many GPIOs the module can be further developed to add more features, for example:

+- Car GPS tracker with audio recorder
+- GPS tracker with fuel cut off to remotely shutdown vehicles
+- Add Solar panel to make it a solar gps tracker
 # 2. System design
 ## 2.1 System architecture